whole life term riders

 What Are Whole Life Term Riders and Why Do They Exist?

 A term rider is a temporary life insurance policy embedded within your whole life insurance contract.
 Its primary purpose?
-To increase the death benefit temporarily, allowing you to contribute more premium without violating Modified Endowment Contract (MEC) rules.
+To increase the death benefit temporarily, allowing you to contribute more premiums without violating Modified Endowment Contract (MEC) rules.
 Here’s why this matters:

 • Historical context: In the early 1980s, savvy individuals used whole life policies to stash large sums of money tax-free.
 Congress stepped in, introducing MEC guidelines to prevent abuse.